nginxinc/nginx-azure-workshops/labs/lab2/readme.md

 By the end of the lab you will be able to:

-- Deploy Ubuntu VM with Docker and Docker-Compose preinstalled using Azure CLI
+- Deploy Ubuntu VM with Docker and Docker-Compose preinstalled and Nginx Demo containers running using Azure CLI
-- Run Nginx demo application containers
 - Configure Nginx for Azure to Load Balance Docker containers
 - Test and validate your lab environment
 - Deploy Windows VM with Azure CLI